oat-sa/devkit-lti1p3/doc/cli.md

 Can be used if you need to programmatically generate a `ltiResourceLinkRequest` message launch via a command line (only message type supported for now).

 Command details:
-- command: `php bin/console create:message:launch`
+- command: `php bin/console devkit:create:message:launch`
-- command help: `php bin/console create:message:launch --help`
+- command help: `php bin/console devkit:create:message:launch --help`
 - command options:

 | Name           | Short name  | Required | Description                                                  |